Rigo-codes/aisd-jse-conditional-statements/README.md

 ## 1. **Create the Project Folder and File**

-- [ ] Create a folder named `ConditionalStatementsBinary` to store your project files.
+- [ x] Create a folder named `ConditionalStatementsBinary` to store your project files.
-- [ ] Inside the `ConditionalStatementsBinary` folder, create a file named `index.js`.
+- [x ] Inside the `ConditionalStatementsBinary` folder, create a file named `index.js`.
 This file will contain all your JavaScript code.

 ## 2. **Create a Conditional Statement using `if`**

 The `if` statement is used to execute a block of code if a specified condition is `true`.
 This allows your program to make decisions and run code only when certain conditions are met.

-- [ ] In your `index.js` file, add the following code to create a simple example of an `if` conditional statement:
+- [ x] In your `index.js` file, add the following code to create a simple example of an `if` conditional statement:

 ```js
 // Using `if` to check a condition